-- pay to noteholders the interest payable on the related distribution date; - reduce the outstanding principal amount of each class of notes (or in the case of the class A-4B notes, the U.S. Dollar Notional Principal Amount of such notes) then outstanding on the related distribution date to zero; and - pay to the swap counterparty the amount of any swap payments and swap termination payments due to the swap counterparty.
+- pay to noteholders the interest payable on the related distribution date; and - reduce the outstanding principal amount of the notes then outstanding on the related distribution date to zero

 The prescribed maximum purchase amount is an amount equal to the fair market value of the remaining trust student loans, including accrued but unpaid interest, as of the end of the related collection period.
-See " The Student Loan Pools-Termination" in the accompanying base prospectus.
+See "The Student Loan Pools-Termination" in the accompanying base prospectus.